-Combating global warming has been on the many people’s mind for decades.
+Combating global warming has been on many people’s minds for decades.
 Although this remains a controversial topic for some, it is also true that some are determined to promote alternative energy sources such as wind energy.
 But what are the pros and cons of wind power?
 What is its true advantage?

 We need to bring sustainable energy to every corner of the globe with technologies like solar energy mini-grids, solar powered lights, and wind turbines. – Ban Ki-moon

-But having said that there are also some disadvantages of wind energies.
+But having said that there are also some disadvantages to wind energies.
 So, looking at all the pros and cons of wind energy objectively is the best way to find out what the true advantages of wind power are.

 What Are The Pros of Wind Energy?